What is Realistic to Expect?

-If you are thinking about using Collaborative Law to get a divorce, that's great.
-However, it's a good idea to think about what your expectations are and it would be very helpful if you discussed them with your attorney.
+It's a good idea to discuss with your attorney what your expectations are for a Collaborative Divorce.
 You could be very disappointed if you have unreasonable expectations.
 Your attorney can help you be successful and feel good about the process with a little more understanding of the process.

-1. Will it be an easy experience?
+1. Will it be easy?
 “Easy” is a little like “fair” — it's a subjective term and everyone sees it a little differently.
 In general, you should keep in mind that this is still a divorce, with lots of emotions.
 You are un-doing years of marriage and many decisions made over the years.
 Divorce is rarely “easy”, no matter which process is used.

 2. Will it be quick?
 Again, “quick” or fast is relative.
 No divorce with significant children's issues or substantial property can be quick.
 There's a lot at stake and we all have to be careful to make sure the best results are obtained by everyone.
 It will also take time to do the paperwork.
 The more complex the situation, the longer it will take to make sure things are done right.